 \section{Case Study: A Cable-Stayed Bridge}

-The study will carry out on a cable-stayed bridge located over the Great Western Highway in the state of New South Wales (NSW), Australia (Figure \ref{bridge}).
+The study will be carried out on a cable-stayed bridge located over the Great Western Highway in the state of New South Wales (NSW), Australia (Fig. \ref{bridge}).
 The bridge has one traffic lane and one pedestrian lane with a maximum loading capacity of 30 tons.
-The bridge's deck is supported by four longitudinal girders, which are internally attached by seven transverse girders, see Figure \ref{sensors}.
+Although vehicles can travel in both directions, only traffic flow in the south-north direction is considered in this work.
+The bridge's deck is supported by four longitudinal girders, which are internally attached by seven cross girders (CGs), see Fig. \ref{sensors}.
 The bridge has an array of sensors installed under the deck, including accelerometers and strain gauges.
-For the purpose of this study one accelerometer sensor (A1), and two pairs of strain gauge sensors (SS1:SS4), as shown in Figure \ref{sensors}, are adopted.
-These sensors are continuously measuring the dynamic response of the bridge at a sampling frequency of 600 Hz.
-The collected data from the accelerometer A1 will be employed to estimate the potential harvested energy from the passing traffic, and further infer the corresponding traffic speed.
-Additionally, the two pairs of strain gauge sensors are used to estimate the ground-truth velocity and consequently label samples in the training and validation database used for the Neural Network (NN) model.
+For the purpose of this study, one accelerometer sensor (A1) and two pairs of strain gauge sensors (SS1:SS4), as shown in Fig. \ref{sensors}, are adopted.
+These sensors continuously measure the bridge's dynamic response at a sampling frequency of 600 Hz.
+The data collected from the accelerometer A1 will be employed to estimate the potential harvested energy from the passing traffic, and further infer the corresponding traffic speed.
+Additionally, the two pairs of strain gauge sensors are used to estimate the ground-truth velocity and consequently label samples in the training and testing database used for the Neural Network (NN) model.
 The vehicle speed is independently estimated from strain gauge sensors SS1-SS2 and SS3-SS4.
-As the sensors are installed at known distances under the bridge span, the time difference that one vehicle's axle travels from one sensor to another allows for estimating the vehicles' speed (refer \cite{kalhori2017non} for more details).
-Although, only one pair of sensors can be used for speed estimation, it was decided to use two independent pairs to improve the reliability of the estimation by averaging.
+As the sensors are installed at known distances under the bridge span, the time difference that one vehicle's axle travels from one sensor to another allows for estimating the vehicles' speed (see \cite{kalhori2017non} for more details).
+Although, only one pair of sensors can be used for speed estimation, in this work, we use the average between two pairs to improve the reliability of the results.